euriion/wordpress2tumblr/readme.md

 	[https://api.tumblr.com/console//calls/user/info](https://api.tumblr.com/console//calls/user/info)

 4. finally, you can get 5 keys and tokens from a small window as like below.
-	<pre><code>Consumer Key xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+	<pre><code>Consumer Key xxxxx.......
-Consumer Secret yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy
+Consumer Secret xxxxx.......
-Token xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Token xxxxx........
-Token Secret xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Token Secret xxxxx.......
-API Key xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+API Key xxxxx.......
 </code></pre>
+	> Cunsumer Key has same value with API key
 5. Copy the keys and tokens. and then, paste it into wordpress2tumblr.conf file.
-6. Warning! don't deploy or give this keys other people.
+6. **Warning!** don't deploy or give this keys other people.

 ### Download Wordpress content XML file

-1. Go to the admin page of your Wordpress
+1. Go to the admin page of your Wordpress blog
 2. Download the XML file using Tool menu in the admin page

 ### Run script

 <pre><code>wordpress2tumblr.py -c upload my-config.conf wordpress-xml-file
 </code></pre>

 ## References